(A) "Administrator" means the person responsible for the daily operation of the center.

 (B) "Adult" means an individual who is at least eighteen years of age.

-(D) "Career pathways model" means an alternative pathway to meeting the requirements for a child care staff member or administrator that uses an approved framework to document the formal education, training, experience, and specialized credentials, and certifications.
+(D) "Career pathways model" means an alternative pathway to meeting the requirements for a child care staff member or administrator that uses an approved framework to document formal education, training, experience, specialized credentials and certifications.
 This allows the child care staff member or administrator to achieve a designation as an early childhood professional level one, two, three, four, five, or six.

 (E) "Certified nurse practitioner (CNP)" means a registered nurse who holds a valid certificate of authority issued under Chapter 4723. of the Revised Code that authorizes the practice of nursing as a CNP in accordance with section 4723.43 of the Revised Code and rules adopted by the board of nursing.